Best savings accounts February 2023

 The best savings accounts are paying the highest rates we’ve seen in nearly a decade.
-We tell you the best saving accounts available right now
+We tell you the best savings rates available right now.

 The best savings accounts are paying the highest interest rates in years and continue to creep up with banks and building societies regularly upping rates to come out on top.

-Rising interest rates mean you can bag a better return on your savings, and with the UK inflation rate running high every extra penny you can squeeze out of your savings counts.
+With the UK inflation rate running high, every extra penny you can squeeze out of your savings counts.

 You might notice the top rates are offered by less familiar brands, so if you want to bag the best rate it’s good to keep your options open.

-Note that even if you’re happy with where your money is and the rate you’re receiving, rates are changing quickly so keep on top of our best savings list.
+Note that even if you’re happy with where your money is and the rate you’re receiving, rates are changing quickly so keep an eye on our best buy savings list.

-All the accounts we mention are covered by the Financial Services Compensation Scheme (FSCS), meaning if the bank goes bust, then up to £85,000 of your savings are protected.
+All the accounts we mention are covered by the Financial Services Compensation Scheme (FSCS), meaning if the bank or building society goes bust, then up to £85,000 of your savings are protected.

 Best savings accounts